 In January 2020 we published Adrian O'Dell's book Norfolk Market Towns and their Industrial Development in the Nineteenth Century.
 This 44 page book, printed in full colour is packed full of information about this neglected aspect of local history.
 The extensive references used will provide a useful link to sources which other historians will find invaluable.
 A free copy was sent to all members who have paid the 2020 subscription, or is available at £10.99 for non members.

-In May 2022 we are publishing The Papermakers of Taverham Mill.
+In May 2022 we published The Papermakers of Taverham Mill.
 This book looks at 200 years of the history of a Norfolk Watermill as it developed through the industrial revolution.
 From a simple fulling mill, converted to make paper, the mill in rural Norfolk expanded until at the point of closure it was providing over half the paper needed to print The Times as well as supplying printers.
 The book explores the relationship between landowners and entrepreneurs and the development of the manufacturing process using the latest technology.

 To purchase from us please use the contact page to email us and we will send you details of availability and costings.